VorpalBlade/chezmoi_modify_manager/README.md

-# Modify script helper addon for chezmoi (release candidate branch)
+# Modify script helper addon for chezmoi

 [ [lib.rs] ] [ [crates.io] ] [ [AUR] ]

-NOTE!
+**NOTE**!
 This is version 2, which is a rewrite in Rust.
 See the [migration guide](doc/migration.md) if you are upgrading from the previous Python version.
 Good news: This version is ~50x faster.

+---

 Addon for [chezmoi](https://www.chezmoi.io/) for deals with settings files that contain a mix of settings and state.
 So far handling INI-style files are